 Your printer may be printing fuzzy, blurry, or other faint text because of dirty print heads.
 All modern printers have a mode that can be run to check and clean the printers print heads; as well as other internal equipment used in the printing process.
-If you use your printer heavily or have had it for more than one year, we recommend running the cleaning function.
-This can be done either through the software included with your printer or by pressing one or more of the buttons at the same time on your printer.
+If you use your printer often or have had it for more than one year, we recommend running the cleaning function by using the printer software or pressing buttons on your printer.
 Consult your printer's documentation for further details.

 Ink or toner cartridge issues